Learning from One and Only One Shot: Introduction

+We address three main technical challenges in learning this similarity.
+First, we parameterize and efficiently handle \emph{all} transformations (including those without a formula) instead of handpicking special ones by domain knowledge (like scale, translation, and rotation invariances commonly used in classical computer vision).
+Second, we introduc an \emph{abstracted multi-level gradient descent (AMGD)} method to mimic humans' hierarchical abstraction ability and lift the \emph{curse of local minima} during optimization.
+Third, we make gradient descent, and hence the full optimization process, interpretable by eliciting the full transformation flow (Figure~\ref{fig:transfs-and-flows}b) instead of just the final transformation (Figure~\ref{fig:transfs-and-flows}c).
+These flows produce insights that either match our intuition (``Yes, that is what I would naturally do to transform 7 into 1.'') or unveil new perspectives (``I did not realize this other way of transforming 7 into 1.
+Now I see it and it makes sense to me.'').

+Our distortable canvas shares similar ideas with other transformation-based models using group theory~\citep{YuMV2021,YuMV2023,YuEV2023}, optimal transport~\citep{Vilani2009}, morphing~\citep{LeeWS1998,ClarkeCTM2006}, invariances~\citep{Lowe1999}, or equivariances~\citep{BronsteinBLSV2017}, but we do not handpick or restrict ourselves to special transformations.
+Compared to data augmentation~\citep{KrizhevskySH2012imagenet}, we build transformations into the model rather than into the data (and learning from data afterwards): the former may be viewed as the latter under infinite augmentation and perfect learning.

-We show success on abstract visual tasks such as character/doodle recognition (future work generalizes to photorealistic images after a preprocessing technique to turn them into abstract doodles or ``emojis'').
-Our model can be used with the simple nearest-neighbor method to classify images and in a simple $k$-means style to cluster images.
-On benchmarks including MNIST~\citep{MNIST}, EMNIST-letters~\citep{EMNIST}, and the more taxing Omniglot challenge~\citep{LakeST2015}, running nearest-neighbor on our learned similarity space outperforms both neural-network-based and classical ML in the ``tiny-data'' or single-datum regime.
-This includes beating few-shot models pre-trained on extra background data (which our model does not require).
-On MNIST, we need one and only one training image per class to hit $80\%$ accuracy and four to hit $90\%$.
-In an unsupervised setting, we generate archetypes as cluster ``centroids'', \eg different ways of writing ``7'' or doodling giraffes.
+We achieved success on abstract visual tasks such as character and doodle recognition.
+On image classification benchmarks including MNIST~\citep{MNIST}, EMNIST~\citep{EMNIST}, as well as the more challenging Omniglot~\citep{LakeST2015} and QuickDraw~\citep{Quickdraw} datasets, simply running the nearest-neighbor method on our learned similarity space outperformed both contemporary neural networks and classical ML in the tiny-data or single-datum regime.
+To name a few highlights: with no pretraining, our model reached $80\%$ MNIST accuracy using \emph{only the first} training image per class (reached $90\%$ using only the first four) and achieved near-human performance on Omniglot and QuickDraw one-shot learning tasks.
+In unsupervised learning, integrating simply $k$-means into our model captured human-level visual abstractions, which generated human-intuitive archetypes as cluster centroids (\eg different ways of writing ``7'' or doodling a giraffe).